onoi/callback-container/README.md

 $deferredCallbackLoader = new DeferredCallbackLoader();

 $deferredCallbackLoader->registerCallbackContainer( new FooCallbackContainer() );
-$instance = $deferredCallbackLoader->load( 'Foo' );
+$instance = $deferredCallbackLoader->load( 'Foo', array( 'a', 'b' ) );
-$instance = $deferredCallbackLoader->singleton( 'Foo' );
+$instance = $deferredCallbackLoader->singleton( 'Foo', array( 'a', 'b' ) );
 ```

-If a callback handler is registered with a return type then its returning instance
+If a callback handler is registered with a return type then the returning instance
-will typed checked.
+will be checked against the expected type and in case of a mismatch a
+`RuntimeException` is thrown.

 ## Contribution and support

 If you want to contribute work to the project please subscribe to the
 developers mailing list and have a look at the [contribution guidelinee](/CONTRIBUTING.md).
+A list
-A list of people who have made contributions in the past can be found [here][contributors].
+of people who have made contributions in the past can be found [here][contributors].

 * [File an issue](https://github.com/onoi/callback-container/issues)
 * [Submit a pull request](https://github.com/onoi/callback-container/pulls)

 ### Tests

-The library provides unit tests that covers the core-functionality normally run by the [continues integration platform][travis].
-Tests can also be executed manually using the `composer phpunit` command from the root directory.
+The library provides unit tests that covers the core-functionality normally run by the
+[continues integration platform][travis].
+Tests can also be executed manually using the
+`composer phpunit` command from the root directory.

 ### Release notes